Greg Tansey rescued a point for Stevenage with a stoppage time spectacular against Tranmere Rovers.

 Adam McGurk, Rovers' top assister so far this year, progressed beyond Darius Charles and whipped a good ball into the box where Cassidy rose unmarked to head into the back of the net.
 It was the striker's 11th of the season and third career goal against Boro.

-It looked like the last chance had gone until Tansey picked the ball up on the edge of the box, he looked up and curled an exquisite strike into the far top corner to send the home supporters crazy.
+It looked like the last chance had gone until Tansey picked the ball up on the edge of the box, he looked up and curled an exquisite strike into the far top corner to the delight of the home supporters.